kostasgnks/EMG-Motion-Detection-System-Thesis/README.md

 - Arduino board (e.g., Arduino Mega)
 - Commercial sEMG sensor (I used the [Gravity Emg sensor](https://www.dfrobot.com/product-1661.html))
 - Electrodes (Usually they are includded with the EMG sensor)
-- Motion capture camera(U can use any webcam)
+- Motion capture camera(You can use any webcam)

 ## Software Requirements
 - Arduino IDE